-When freight cars did have to be transferred to or from narrow-gauge rails EBT crews were on the ready to swap out correct trucks to do so.
-Interestingly, in late 1953 a major cover story appeared in Trains magazine featuring the road written by Phillip Hastings.
-The fascinating article gave an in-depth background on the railroad and also included comments from management which seemed quite confident that coal would continue to remain a major source of traffic for the line since there were still many decades worth of bituminous to be mined from the region not to mention that there were also deposits of low-grade iron which might also have been shipped by rail.
-As is so often the case, fate seems to have different ideas and the demand for coal dried up soon after for both residential uses as well as in industrial settings.
+There were two reasons for this; first, re-boring the tunnels and widening the bridges would have been an expensive proposition and second, its primary source of traffic, coal, had to be graded and cleaned anyway prior to its delivery to the PRR.
+When freight cars did have to be transferred to or from narrow-gauge rails, EBT crews were on the ready to swap out trucks.
+Interestingly, in late 1953 a major cover story appeared in Trains magazine featuring the road.
+Written by Phillip Hastings, the fascinating article gave an in-depth background on the operation and included comments from management which seemed quite confident coal would continue to remain a major source of traffic for the line for decades to come.
+They also felt remaining deposits of low-grade iron ore would provide another source of revenue.
+As is so often the case, fate seems to have different ideas and demand for the local coal dried up soon after the article was published (particularly in residential applications).

-Around the same time, the silica brick plants switched from using coal to oil and gas as their primary fuel source.
-With ganister rock the only source of traffic left and only marginally profitable, not enough coal could be sold to support both the railroad and the mines it served (by 1953 many of the branches and spurs had already been abandoned).
+Around the same time, the silica brick plants switched from coal to oil and natural gas as their primary fuel source.
+With ganister rock now the only source of traffic (and not particularly profitable), there was not enough coal business remaining to support the railroad (by 1953 many of the branches and spurs had already been abandoned).
 Less than three years after the Trains article appeared the East Broad Top Railroad ended freight operations on April 14, 1956.
-The property was sold to the Kovalchick Salvage Corporation but curiously, instead of scrapping it the owner, Nick Kovalchick, decided to hold on to the railroad.
-Ultimately, he decided to refurbish a short stretch of track, extending five miles from Mount Union, and host a few tourist excursion trains.
-The idea proved to be so successful that it has continued every year since except 2012.
+The property was subsequently sold to the Kovalchick Salvage Corporation.
+Interestingly, instead of scrapping it owner Nick Kovalchick recognized the railroad's historic value.
+As a Trains Newswire article dated February 14, 2020 stated, entitled "The East Broad Top will run again and again," there was another motive behind Mr. Kovalchick's purchase, the love of trains.
+He had wanted a toy train set as a kid but never received one.
+As a result, he was determined to acquire the East Broad Top.
+He went to 13 banks before finally convincing one to loan him the needed money.
+Ultimately, he was able to refurbish a short, 5-mile stretch of track that remained in use for the next 51 years.